2-oxoglutarate synthase

-The 3 substrates of this enzyme are 2-oxoglutarate, CoA, and oxidized ferredoxin, whereas its 3 products are succinyl-CoA, CO_{2}, and reduced ferredoxin.
+The substrates of this enzyme are succinyl-CoA, reduced ferredoxin, carbon dioxide and two protons.
+Its products are 2-oxoglutaric acid, coenzyme A, and oxidized ferredoxin.
+This reaction is part of the reverse Krebs cycle, as a means of carbon fixation.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with an iron-sulfur protein as acceptor.
 The systematic name of this enzyme class is 2-oxoglutarate:ferredoxin oxidoreductase (decarboxylating).
 Other names in common use include 2-ketoglutarate ferredoxin oxidoreductase, 2-oxoglutarate:ferredoxin oxidoreductase, KGOR, 2-oxoglutarate ferredoxin oxidoreductase, and 2-oxoglutarate:ferredoxin 2-oxidoreductase (CoA-succinylating).
-This enzyme participates in the Citric acid cycle.
-Some forms catalyze the reverse reaction within the Reverse Krebs cycle, as a means of carbon fixation.
+In the direction from 2-oxoglutaric acid to succinyl-CoA the enzyme is part of the citric acid cycle.